SACE Ancient Studies · Stage 2

 SACE Ancient Studies Stage 2: Skills & Sources — Flashcards & Quiz

 SACE Ancient Studies Stage 2 requires mastery of historical inquiry skills — the ability to locate, analyse, evaluate and synthesise evidence from the ancient world.
-These free flashcards and true/false questions cover types of ancient sources (literary, archaeological, epigraphic, numismatic), source analysis methodology, the discipline of historiography from Herodotus to modern scholars, research skills, evidence-based argument construction and the critical evaluation of competing historical interpretations.
-Every card is aligned to the SACE Board curriculum so you can develop the skills assessed across all Stage 2 topics.
+These 20 free flashcards and 20 true/false quiz questions cover types of ancient sources (literary, archaeological, epigraphic, numismatic, papyrological, iconographic), the OPCVL source-analysis framework, the discipline of historiography from Herodotus and Thucydides to Polybius, Tacitus, Gibbon and modern scholars (Syme, Zanker, Finley, Brown), research skills and referencing, evidence-based argument construction, classical reception, ethics around heritage and human remains, bioarchaeology and scientific methods, and the critical evaluation of competing historical interpretations across the fall-of-Rome and Athenian-democracy debates.
+Every card aligns with the SACE Board Ancient Studies Stage 2 skills and source requirements and reinforces the methodological and historiographical competencies assessed across every topic.

 Sample Flashcards